Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Literature Review on learning curve extrapolation methods

+The methods in this section aim to rank the learning algorithms with respect to their (expected) performance at the full dataset size.
+In our scheme in Sec.~\ref{sec:taxonomy:technicalquestions} and Fig.~\ref{fig:questions:learningcurve}, we denote this question as \candidateranking.
+Depending on the available resources (cf. Sec.~\ref{sec:taxonomy:resources}), such a ranking can be based on the other learning curves available from other contexts and the explicit characterisation of such contexts, e.g., features that describe datasets or algorithms.

-The formal basis of the work is the same as the one introduced in their previous work~\cite{leite2003improvingprogressivesampling,leite2004improvingprogressivesampling}.
-Again, they assume that empirical learning curves (with standardised anchor sizes) for the learner under examination are already known for \emph{other} datasets, and also they preserve the idea of identifying the \emph{distance} between the target and the other datasets based on the sum of squared distances over the already known performances at anchors of the target dataset.
-Once the most similar $k$ learning curves have been identified, the authors propose to predict the performance of the learner on the target dataset as the \emph{mean} over the performances of the k nearest neighbours (on the anchor size of interest).
+\paragraph{Ranking Without Context Description} The first approach we are aware of to address this problem was \emph{metalearning on data samples} (MDS) presented by \citet{leite2005predictingrelativeperformance} through the notion of comparing two learners, i.e., a ranking of two.
+Given a dataset, MDS decides which of two algorithms is the better choice on a given dataset.
+Therefore, it can be used for early discarding.
+The authors specifically use an SVM and a C5 decision tree but rightfully claim that any algorithm could be used.
+The formal basis of the work is the same as the one introduced in their previous work~\citep{leite2003improvingprogressivesampling,leite2004improvingprogressivesampling}.
+Similar to previous work, it assumes that empirical learning curves (with standardised anchor sizes) for the learner under examination are already known for \emph{other} datasets.
+Additionally, it builds upon the idea of quantifying the \emph{distance} between the target and the other datasets based on the sum of squared distances over the already-known performances at anchors of the target dataset.
+Once the most similar $k$ learning curves have been identified, MDS assigns a score to each learner that is the \emph{mean accuracy} of its $k$ nearest neighbours (at the final anchor).
+It then selects the algorithm with the higher score.

-\citet{leite2005predictingrelativeperformance} acknowledge that this method can result in poor predictions because even the closest learning curve on other datasets can still be substantially different and propose \emph{learning curve adaption} as a remedy.
+\citet{leite2005predictingrelativeperformance} acknowledge that this method may result in poor rankings because even the closest learning curve on other datasets can still be substantially different and propose \emph{learning curve adaption} as a remedy.
 Instead of forming the mean directly over the target anchors of the nearest neighbour empirical learning curves, the authors first \emph{scale} those curves to make them more similar to the shape already observed on the target dataset.
-To this end, they compute a scaling constant under which the overall anchor-wise distance is minimized and then multiply all the scores with this constant.
+To this end, they compute a scaling constant under which the overall anchor-wise distance is minimised and then multiply all the scores with this constant.
 This version of the MDS algorithm is called AMDS (probably for Adaptive MDS).